AlexisAmd/1Z0-829-preparation/docs/ch1.md

 ```java
 public static void main(String[] args);
 ```
+Memo : Papa Sent (Foutrement) Mauvais.
-While most modifiers, such as public and static, are required for main() methods, there are some optional modifiers allowed.
+While most modifiers, such as public (private not allowed) and static, are required for main() methods, there are some optional modifiers allowed.
 ```java
 public final static void main(final String[] args) {}